boushsky/lab-getting-started-with-github-and-cloud9/README.md

 Navigate to Cloud9, log on, and create a new workspace named "lab-test".

-On the new workspace page, select the *Clone Workspace* option, paste the GitHub URL, use the HTML5 template and create a new workspace.
+On the new workspace page, paste the GitHub URL, use the HTML5 template and create a new workspace.

 ## Step 3 - Create a new file in your Cloud9 workspace.